spaceml-org/Missing-Pixel-Filler/README.md

 `fill_swath_with_random_rgb(img)` - Filling Method 1.
 Selects pixel values from a random Gaussian distribution to fill missing pixel values.

 `fill_swath_with_random_pixel_from_image_new(img)` - Filling Method 2.
 Fills swath gap with random pixel from non-missing portion of data.
 |-- `get_random_pixel_from_image(x_arr, y_arr)` - Selects other pixel values from non-missing portions of the image.

 `fill_swath_with_neighboring_pixel(img)` - Filling Method 3.
 Fills "dynamic" system to fill swath, with nearest pixels having higher probability of selection.
 |-- `get_neighboring_pixel()` - Selects pixel pixel values from non-missing portions of the image to fill missing pixel values with probability inversely proportional to distance.

 #### Arguments
 The function arguments are as follows:
 `img` - numpy array of input image in utf8 form.
-`color ` - color of missing data to fill in (0 - black, 256 - white).
+`color ` - Optional parameter - color of missing data to fill in (0 - black, 256 - white).
 Default is black.
-(Optional) `current_window_size` - for adaptive nearest neighbors method (method 3), radius for selecting neighbor pixels.
+`current_window_size` - for adaptive nearest neighbors method (method 3), radius for selecting neighbor pixels.
 Default is 10 pixels.
-(Optional)

 ## Example